NVIDIA/aistore/sys/README.md

 - utilization is computed as:

 `delta_cpu_usage / (delta_wall_time * NumCPU)`

+Utilization and throttling are computed atomically in a single pass from the same time delta (specifically, to synchronize "Extreme Load" signal based on throttling).

 A sample gap older than the configured stale interval is discarded and treated as a reset.
 This avoids reporting a long-window average as if it were current load.